pentagon/fu_logger/README.md

 # Simple Goliath app that proxies http requests for file download and logs those file request into DB.

 ## Requirement

- - MySQL
  - Goliath - for proxing app
  - Sinatra - for statistics front-end
- - ... and a lots of gems for running listed above ;)
+ - RubyGems, ActiveRecord, EM-Synchrony
+ - MySQL

 ## Basic architecture
 The app is supposed to log http requests for files coming from http server and then redirect request to another url to get actual file.
 Request should be in format: